Comparing Cases And Details

 | Exception | What differs? | What differs? | What differs? | Does it limit the conclusion? |

-You do not need to draw a full table on test day for every item.
-The point is to train the mental move.
-When details are dense, pause long enough to ask what is the same and what is different.
-If two examples share one outcome but differ in another detail, the shared detail may be relevant.
-If one example breaks the pattern, the best answer may need to acknowledge a limit.
+You will not draw a full table for every item on test day.
+The point is to train the mental move: when details are dense, pause long enough to ask what is the same and what is different.
+If two examples share an outcome but differ in one detail, the shared outcome is probably the relevant pattern; if one example breaks the pattern, the best answer may need to admit a limit.

-Comparison also helps eliminate attractive wrong answers.
-An answer may fit the first case perfectly but fail on the second.
-Another may fit the setting but ignore the outcome.
-A stronger answer fits the whole set of facts.
-It does not need to explain facts that are not present.
+Comparison is also the fastest way to eliminate attractive wrong answers.
+A choice may fit Case 1 perfectly yet fail on Case 2.
+Another may match the setting but ignore the outcome.
+The stronger answer fits the whole set — and does not have to explain facts that are not present.

 - Read all examples before deciding.